witnet/web3-jsonrpc-gateway/README.md

 - `PORT`: listening port for the server.
 Can also be passed from command-line as first parameter.
 - `NETWORK`: network name.
 Infura supports: `mainnet`, `ropsten`, `rinkeby`, `kovan` and `goerli`.
 - `SEED_PHRASE`: the seed phrase to use for the server's own wrapped wallet, in BIP-39 mnemonics format.
-- `PROJECT_ID`: your Infura project ID.
+- `INFURA_PROJECT_ID`: your Infura project ID.

 Optional environment variables:

-- `DEFAULT_GAS_LIMIT`: default gas limit to be used before signing a transaction, if not specified by the caller.
+- `INFURA_GAS_LIMIT`: default gas limit to be used before signing a transaction, if not specified by the caller.
-- `DEFAULT_GAS_PRICE`: default gas price to be used before signing a transaction, if not specified by the caller.
+- `INFURA_GAS_PRICE`: default gas price to be used before signing a transaction, if not specified by the caller.
 - `LOG_LEVEL`: max log level to be traced, can be any of the following: `error`, `warn`, `info`, `http`, `verbose`, `debug`, `silly`.
 If not specified, `verbose` will apply.

 ### Celo-compatible destination providers: